pytorch/torchchat/docs/MISC.md

 MODEL_OUT=~/torchchat-exports
 ```

-When we export models with AOT Inductor for servers and desktops, and Executorch for mobile and edge devices,
+When we export models with AOT Inductor for servers and desktops, and ExecuTorch for mobile and edge devices,
 we will save them in the specified directory (`${MODEL_OUT}` in our example below) as a DSO under the name `${MODEL_NAME}.so` (for AOTI-generated dynamic libraries),
-or as Executorch model under the name `${MODEL_NAME}.pte` (for Executorch-generated mobile/edge models).
+or as ExecuTorch model under the name `${MODEL_NAME}.pte` (for Executorch-generated mobile/edge models).

 We use `[ optional input ]` to indicate optional inputs, and `[ choice 1 | choice 2 | ... ]` to indicate a choice